sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Remove login links

-Bad links should go to 404 not  dashboard
+Bad links should go to 404 not  dashboard.
+Have dashboard redirect to 404.

 Setup send email